In a hurry?

 - Picking out, rough brushing and general negligence cause the majority of damage to your extensions.

-Hair extensions should NOT be applied to hair that is already damaged or in a significantly unhealthy condition.
-The advice of a qualified hair extensionsist must be adhered to during consultation.
+Hair extensions should NOT be applied to hair that is already damaged or in an unhealthy condition.
+The advice of a qualified hair extensionist must be adhered to during consultation.